Hannan-H/2024-Mid-Year-City-Progress/README.md

 1. Why are some plans not progressing as planned and what steps do we need to take?
 2. This data seems to have some issues with plans on alignment, some areas are not specific on what target ot goal they should help with the city.
 3. What issues should the City of Calgary focus on to make the biggest positve impact on the City growth and well-being?
+4. How do the top five issues faced in Calgary compare/relate to the plans the are progressing or not progressing?
 ---------------------------------------------------------------
    **What are some trends and patterns you notice in the dataset??**